A new formula for Lazard's correspondence for finite braces and pre-Lie algebras: From finite braces to Pre-Lie algebras

 By a result of Rump \cite{rump}, every brace of order $p^{n}$ is left nilpotent.
 Assume that $B$ is also right nilpotent, then by a result from \cite{Engel} it is strongly nilpotent.
-In other words there is $k$ such that the product of any $k$ element, in any order, in $R$ is zero (where all products are under the operation $*$).
-If $B^{[k]}=0$ and $B^{[k-1]}\neq 0$, then we will say that $B$ is strongly nilpotent of degree $k$.
+In other words there is $k$ such that the product of any $k$ elements, in any order, is zero (where all products are under the operation $*$).
+If $B^{[k]}=0$ and $B^{[k-1]}\neq 0$, then we will say that $B$ is strongly nilpotent of degree $k$ (or we will say that $k$ is the nilpotency index of $B$).

 We recall Lemma 15 from \cite{Engel}: